Bodmer/TFT_eSPI/README.txt

 This is a standalone library that contains both graphics functions and the TFT chip driver library.

-This library has been derived from the Adafruit_GFX and driver library with further code from other authors.

-It is not compatible with legacy versions of the IDE (e.g. 1.0.6 and older.
-Use the latest version.

-New functions have been added in particular it contains proportional fonts in addition to the original Adafruit font.

-A sprite class has been added to aid the generation of flicker free complex graphics.

-Note: This version of the library might not be fully compatible with the original.
+It supports the ESP8266, ESP32 and STM32 processors with performance optimised code.
+Other Arduino IDE compatible boards are also supported but the library then uses generic functions which will be slower.
+The library uses 32 bit variables extensively so this will affect performance on 8 and 16 bit processors.